-The RØDE company was kind enough to include a detailed DVD tutorial which will be included in the package you purchase.
+The RØDE company was kind enough to include a detailed downloadable tutorial which will be included in the microphone package you purchase.

-As an added bonus this tutorial shows also you how to set up your own home studio.
+As an added bonus this tutorial also shows you how to set up your own home studio.
 Setting up a home studio can be quite daunting at first, but with a few key pieces of equipment you can get started really easily.

-The RØDE NT2-A is not an expensive piece of recording equipment at all, which makes it perfect for home studio use and vocalists on a budget.
-However due to its technical nature there may be a more affordable and user-friendly alternative that you can use.
+The RØDE NT2-A is not an expensive piece of recording equipment, which makes it perfect for home studio use and vocalists on a budget.
+However, due to it’s technical nature there may be a more affordable and user-friendly alternative that you can use.

 For an entry-level microphone you could use the MXL 990.
-It’s also a condenser microphone that comes with everything you need such as a sturdy shock mount, a carry case, and adaptor.
-The MXL 990 is used for digital as well as analogue type recordings.
-It’s just as resourceful as any other condenser microphone, only with fewer components.
+It’s also a high-quality condenser microphone that comes with all the extras you need, such as a sturdy shock mount and a carry case.
+The MXL 990 is used in both digital as well as analogue recording studios.
+It’s just as capable as any other condenser microphone, only with fewer features included with it.